marzouk2002/one-piece-api/README.md

-# One-piece-encyclopedia
+# One-piece-api

-I've only created this repository so I can link to one place to my project.
-The parts of it are the application interface and the Rest API. the first is built using React and styled using Boostrap.
-And the second uses MongoDB as a database and is built with NodeJs (Express).
+This is a rest API built using Node js(express) and MongoDB.
+It's the back-end of my larger project, (the One-piece encyclopedia)[https://github.com/marzouk2002/One-piece-encyclopedia].
+It handles serving JSON and static files, also user-related stuff like login, register, and comments.